 .single();

 This is especially important for endpoints that take a resource ID as a parameter.
 Without the authorization check, any authenticated user can access any other user's data just by guessing or iterating IDs.
-This class of vulnerability is called Broken Object Level Authorization (BOLA) and it is the number one API vulnerability according to the OWASP API Security Top 10.
+This class of vulnerability is called Broken Object Level Authorization (BOLA), and it is API1 in the OWASP API Security Top 10 -- the first entry on the list.

 If you're using JWTs, verify the signature, check the expiration, and validate the issuer.
 Don't just decode and trust.
 A common mistake is using jwt.decode() (which does not verify the signature) instead of jwt.verify().